1340s: Philosophy and religion

 In the 1340s, Catholic Church was governed under the Avignon Papacy.
 Pope Benedict XII died on 25 April 1342, and was buried in a mausoleum in Avignon Cathedral.
 Thirteen days later, the cardinals elected Benedictine cardinal and theologian Pierre Roger de Beaufort as Pope Clement VI.
 He reigned as pope until 1352.

 In 1340s, the controversial Franciscan friar and Scholastic philosopher William of Ockham was at Munich under the protection of the Holy Roman Emperor, Louis of Bavaria, since 1330.
 During this time, he wrote exclusively on political matters, as an advocate of secular absolutism against papal authority, for which he had previously been excommunicated.
 Among the followers of Ockhamism — condensed as the omnipotence of God and Occam's Razor — were John of Mirecourt (fl. c.
 1345) and Nicholas of Autrecourt (fl. c.
 1347), both of whom taught at the University of Paris.
 Ockham, Mirecourt and Autrecourt all agreed on the principle of noncontradiction and experience as bases of certainty.

 On November 21, 1340, Autrecourt too was summoned him to Avignon to respond to allegations of false teaching.
 The trial, under Pope Benedict XII and his successor Clement VI, lasted until his conviction in 1346.
 Autrecourt was charged with 66 erroneous teachings or "articles", which he publicly recanted before the papal court.
 He recanted them in public again, in Paris in 1347.
 Although Ockham also expressed willingness to resubmit to the Church and Franciscan Order, there is no evidence of a formal reconciliation.
-Ockham is sometimes said to have died in 1349, but it is more likely to have been 1347, possibly of the Black Plague.
+Ockham is sometimes said to have died in 1349, but it is more likely to have been 1347.

 In 1343, Clement VI issued the papal bull Unigenitus.
 The bull defined the doctrine of "The Treasury of Merits" or "The Treasury of the Church" as the basis for the issuance of indulgences by the Catholic Church.